-A select few of the Men - of the past & present - whose work is featured in this edition of The Agenda News
+A select few of the Men whose work is featured The Agenda News

 The National Museum of African Art is exhibiting Jim Chuchu's Invocations, thru June 24, 2018.
 The museum is the first institution to acquire and display the Kenyan multimedia artist's suite of video projections: Invocation: The Severance of Ties (2015)and Invocation: Release (2015).”